mjohank/mjohank/README.md

   <img alt="WordPress" src="https://img.shields.io/badge/WordPress-21759B?style=flat-square&logo=wordpress&logoColor=white" />
 </p>

+## Some of the projects I have created are showcased in my portfolio

+- My portfolio site:
+- Github page for my portfolio:

 ## Let's connect 🤝

 I'm always open to connecting with fellow developers, designers, music enthusiasts, and anyone interested in tech and creative pursuits.
 Feel free to reach out if you want to collaborate on a project, share insights, or just have a chat about technology, music, or gaming.